awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 ## PCoIP Gateway Servers<a name="gateway_IP"></a>

-Amazon WorkSpaces uses PCoIP to stream the desktop session to clients over port 4172\.
-For its PCoIP gateway servers, Amazon WorkSpaces uses a small range of Amazon EC2 public IPv4 addresses\.
-This enables you to set more finely grained firewall policies for devices that access Amazon WorkSpaces\.
-Note that the Amazon WorkSpaces clients do not support IPv6 addresses as a connectivity option at this time\.
+Workspaces uses PCoIP to stream the desktop session to clients over port 4172\.
+For its PCoIP gateway servers, Workspaces uses a small range of Amazon EC2 public IPv4 addresses\.
+This enables you to set more finely grained firewall policies for devices that access Workspaces\.
+Note that the Workspaces clients do not support IPv6 addresses as a connectivity option at this time\.

 **Note**
 We are regularly updating our IP address ranges in the [ AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) `ip-ranges.json` file\.
-To ingest the most up\-to\-date IP address ranges for Amazon WorkSpaces, look for entries in the `ip-ranges.json` file where `service: "WORKSPACES_GATEWAYS"`\.
+To ingest the most up\-to\-date IP address ranges for Workspaces, look for entries in the `ip-ranges.json` file where `service: "WORKSPACES_GATEWAYS"`\.

 | Region | Public IP Address Range |